Skip to content

 Overview: Why Compression Matters

 LLM API costs scale with token count.
-TokenPak's compression pipeline intercepts requests and semantically equivalent content with 2–8% fewer tokens, depending on your data.
+TokenPak's compression pipeline intercepts requests and re-expresses semantically equivalent content with fewer tokens, with the magnitude of the reduction depending on your data.

 The Tradeoff

-Dedup <1ms 2–3% (on repeated context) Iterative workflows, session context
+Dedup Minimal Small (on repeated context) Iterative workflows, session context

-Segmentation <2ms 1–2% (metadata, structure) Code review, doc analysis
+Segmentation Low Small (metadata, structure) Code review, doc analysis

-Alias compression <5ms 3–5% (long repeated names) Large schemas, entity lists
+Alias compression Moderate Moderate (long repeated names) Large schemas, entity lists

-Instruction table <10ms 4–6% (cookbook patterns) Repetitive tasks, templates
+Instruction table Higher Moderate (cookbook patterns) Repetitive tasks, templates

-Semantic caching (off) N/A 15–40% (prompt cache hit) Same prompts, different inputs
+Semantic caching (off) N/A Larger (on prompt cache hit) Same prompts, different inputs

-Default (all enabled): ~5ms latency for ~3–5% savings.
+Default (all enabled): low added latency for a modest token reduction.
 Acceptable for most workloads.

 Compression Strategies: How to Use Each